beanrepo/app-bricks-py/examples/audio-classification/README.md

 ![Run the App](assets/docs_assets/launch-app.png)

 2. The App should open automatically in the web browser.
-You can open it manually via `<board-name>.local:7000`.
+You can also open it manually via `<board-name>.local:7000` or `http://<board-ip-address>:7000` (Network Mode).
 3. Choose your audio input method:

 - **Audio from sample**: Select from pre-loaded sample audio files (includes glass breaking examples and background noise)